M1cha/m1cha.github.io/content/posts/a-microsd-express-card-in-an-m2-slot/index.md

 this adapter can actually be very useful:

-- **Speed tests**: There are multiple vendors now and that number is only gonna increase with a very popular system like the Switch2 requiring them, so it makes sense to publish speed test comparisons so buyers can make an informed choice.
+- **Speed tests**: There are multiple vendors now and that number is only gonna increase with a very popular system like the Switch 2 requiring them, so it makes sense to publish speed test comparisons so buyers can make an informed choice.
 Connecting them directly via their native interface bypasses limitations of USB adapters and conflicts of interest of the Sandisk adapter.